Mindfulness & Grief Coach Certification Program

 How do I earn the certification?

-To earn your certification, you will need to watch all course videos, attend the weekly live session or watch the replay, complete a brief weekly self-mentoring check-in in the community chat, and pass the 50-question multiple choice exam.
+To become certified, you will need to watch all course videos, attend the weekly live session or watch the replay, complete a brief weekly self-mentoring check-in in the community chat, and pass the 50-question multiple choice exam.

 In your weekly check-in, you will briefly reflect on your learning and stay engaged.
 You will also agree to practice ethically, protect client privacy, and stay within your professional scope.